pkozhevnikov/quizzly/model/quiz-usage-model.md

 ## Quiz usage model

 All Released Quizzes are available for usage in Exams and Practicing.
 Releasing a Quiz entails creation of **QuizFact** which controls availability of its related Quiz.
-Creation of an Exam, thus usage a particular Quiz in the Exam, is performed through consulting with related QuizFact.
+Creation an Exam, thus usage a particular Quiz in the Exam, is performed through consulting with related QuizFact.
 Publishing a Quiz for Practicing is peformed by means of related QuizFact.